 Official procedures for the permits and sightseeing in the Kathmandu valley in different sites.

-Today we visit to the view point at National park headquarter in the morning to see the view of Mt.
+Today we visit the viewpoint at National park headquarter in the morning to see the view of Mt.
 Everest(8848m), Lhotse(8516m), Nuptse(7856m), Amadablam(6856m) and many other snowy mountains as well visiting the National park museum.
-Also you can make a day hike up to Everest View Hotel(3860m)
+Also, you can make a day hike up to Everest View Hotel(3860m)

-After breakfast start climb straight up from Dingboche.
+After breakfast, start to climb straight up from Dingboche.
 The view from the way to Nakarsang is very beautiful.
-You can see many mountains including the famous trekking peak, Island peak, Peak 38, Lhotse(8516m), Makalu(8463m), Cho-oyu(8201m), Tawache peak, Cholatse, Kangtega, Thamserku and the unfamiliar view of the AmaDablam.
-Walk down to Dingboche for Lunch and free afternoon.
+You can see many mountains including the famous trekking peak, Island peak, Peak 38, Lhotse(8516m), Makalu(8463m), Cho-Oyu(8201m), Tawache peak, Cholatse, Kangtega, Thamserku and the unfamiliar view of the AmaDablam.
+Walk down to Dingboche for Lunch and a free afternoon.

 Acclimatization / Rest day in Lobuche.

 Pass the sandy field and frozen lake, emerge on the right bank of the Khumbu glacier.
-Then follow footpaths and cairns to the centre of the glacier where you can see the basecamp.
+Then follow footpaths and cairns to the center of the glacier where you can see the basecamp.